pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Testing.md

 However, if you aren't in a position to modularize your code base right now, there is a quick fix.
 Our [XCTest Dynamic Overlay][xctest-dynamic-overlay-gh] library, which is transitively included with this library, comes with a property you can check to see if tests are currently running.
-If they are, you can omit the entire entry point of your application:
+If they are, you can omit the entire entry point of your application.

+For example, for a pure SwiftUI entry point you can do the following to keep your application from running during tests:

 ```swift
 import SwiftUI